hpe-dev-incubator/hpe-dev-portal/How-to-manage-wod-images.md

 In the workshops-on-demand project,  a few images are needed:
 * Speaker's image related to a given workshop:
-The speaker image is currently hosted on the frontend server itself under the following path: static/img/hackshack/SpeakerImages  wich becomes /img/hackshack/SpeakerImages/Denis.png in the database Simply upload the image there.
+The speaker image is currently hosted on the frontend server itself under the following path: static/img/hackshack/SpeakerImages  which becomes /img/hackshack/SpeakerImages/Denis.png in the database Simply upload the image there.
 * Social Card Workshop Image related to a given workshop:
 These are used in emails sent to participants.
 They can also be used to promote wod on SO-ME.